shortdark/add-target-fixer/add-target-fixer/readme.txt

 This plugin looks at the phishing issue with target="_blank" vulnerability when the opened page can control the referring page.
 The plugin fixes it by adding a rel="noopener noreferrer" in the "A" tags where a target="_blank" is found.
 It does not change the content, it only modifies the "A" tags while the plugin is active.
+Tested on PHP 5 to PHP 8.

 Please let me know if you like this plugin by leaving a review or [contacting me](http://www.shortdark.net/contact-me/).